Conditional Release Program (CONREP)

 Individuals must agree to follow a treatment plan designed by the outpatient supervisor and approved by the committing court.
 The court-approved treatment plan includes provisions for involuntary outpatient services.

 In order to protect the public, individuals who do not comply with treatment may be returned to a state hospital.

 CONREP patients receive an intensive regimen of treatment and supervision that includes individual and group contact with clinical staff, random drug screenings, home visits, substance abuse screenings and psychological assessments.
 The Department has performance standards for these services which set minimum treatment and supervision levels for patients in the program.
 Each patient is evaluated and assessed while they are in the state hospital, upon entry into the community, and throughout their CONREP treatment.

 What is the need for this Service System?

-Research indicates that patients released without outpatient services are more likely to have a criminal offense in the next two years and end up back in a state hospital.
-However, patients who participated in CONREP during the last five years had a rate for reoffending of 2 percent.
-CONREP patients also demonstrate significant improvements in employment, social support and independence after one year in the program.
+Research indicates that patients released without outpatient services are more likely to have a criminal offense and end up back in a state hospital.
+CONREP patients demonstrate significant improvements in employment, social support and independence after one year in the program.